兔子先生

 October 4-5, 2024.

 The conference will begin on Friday Oct 4 at 1pm.
 There will be plenary talks at 1:15pm and 4:00pm on Friday.
 Dinner will be at 5:30pm and the Pi Mu Epsilon student conference will begin on Friday at 7pm.
-The conference will resume on Saturday morning Oct 5 with plenary talks at 9:00am and 11:05am.
-A more detailed schedule will follow shortly.
+The conference will resume on Saturday morning Oct 5 with plenary talks at 9:30am and 10:45am.

 We encourage contributed talks (on any topic) from both students and faculty.
 You can submit a talk on the registration form.